xxsimoxx/vars/README.md

 Useful if you have a value (a phone number, number of employees) in several pages that can change, so you can change this once from the admin.

+There's an option to exec PHP code.
+If you don't like this add `define( 'CPVARS_NOPHP', 1 );` to your wp-config.php.

 There is also an option (that affects every shortcode in your site) to display shortcodes in areas where normally they are not.
 - single_post_title
 - the_title